edHelper.com

 By Colleen Messina

 1 Kites have been around for a long time.
-The Chinese invented kites over 2,000 years ago.
-A determined man named Mo Zi had an idea as he watched hawks fly.
-He spent three years making a wooden hawk "kite."
-It broke after one flight!
+The Chinese invented kites nearly 3,000 years ago.
+One story says that a determined man named Mozi had an idea as he watched a flying bird.
+He spent three years making the first kite.

-2 Mo Zi and his Chinese friends did not give up.
-Soon they perfected the art of creating kites.
+2 The Chinese perfected the art of creating kites.
 Kites became part of many Chinese festivals.
 Pictures of kites were also on vases and in paintings.
-But kites were meant to fly in places other than China!
+But kites flew in many places other than China!
 Marco Polo visited China in the 13th century and brought kites back to Europe with him.
-Europeans loved them, and the art of kiting "took off!"
+Europeans loved them, and the art of kiting took off!

 Paragraphs 4 to 10: